PAYNOCCHIO/paynocchio-sdk-python/README.md

 ### Get Wallet Group Status

-This example demonstrates how to retrieve the structure and status of wallets within a specific environment using the Paynocchio API.
+This example demonstrates how to retrieve the structure and status of wallets within a specific wallet group using the Paynocchio API.
 The `wallet_environment_structure` method provides details about wallet groups and their statuses for a particular user in a specified environment.

 #### Example Code